 - The presenting author will be required to register for the Meeting to ensure their abstract(s) is included in the final program.
 Deadline for presenting author registration will be advised in the acceptance letter.

 - All submissions must be completed electronically via the online submission facility.
 If you are unable to submit in this manner, please contact the Meeting Managers at firstname.lastname@example.org or phone: +64 9 360 1240 for further information.

 - All abstracts must be prepared according to the guidelines provided.
 Abstracts will only be accepted and published if submitted using the supplied template.

 - The abstract must not exceed the 250 word limit.
-Abstracts exceeding the 250 limit will be returned for re-submission.
+Abstracts exceeding the 250 limit will not be considered.
 The word limit relates to the text only of the abstract and does not include title.